Xilinx/PYNQ/docs/source/13_faqs.rst

    By default, the board has DHCP enabled.
 If you plug the board into a home router, or network switch connected to your netwrok, it should be allocated an IP address automatically.

    If you plug the ethernet cable directly to your computer, you will need to manually configure a static IP address.

+...
+How do I set a static IP address
    To do this, you need to connect to the board using a terminal.

    To connect a terminal